AbstractSDK/abstract/framework/docs/src/3_framework/0_technologies.md

 ## Hosting Layer

 The last component in the Abstract stack is the hosting layer.
-This is the layer that actually host the CosmWasm VM in which the smart-contracts run.
+This is the layer that actually hosts the CosmWasm VM in which the smart-contracts run.
 Currently the <a href="https://v1.cosmos.network/" target="_blank">Cosmos-SDK</a> is the only officially supported hosting layer, but we are working on adding support for other hosting layers as they roll out.